FredaXYu/CMEECourseWork/README.md

 - Cook colourful meals.
 - Use my earphone.
 - Check the Coursework assignment requirement, and print/write down each point to be marked to get scores.
-- Where to submit our coursework?
-Only Github?
-Put a link?
-- Disappear with your classmates

-- I REFUSE BEING DRAGGED BY TRICKY PROBLEMS.
-I DON'T HAVE YEARS TO WAIT.
-I DON'T HAVE TIME TO PLAY.